 Here’s how the program works:

-We invite unemployed or under employed individuals, 16 years and older, living in Southern Maryland to apply!
+We invite individuals with disabilities, 16 years and older, living in Southern Maryland to apply!

 Grow your skills.